 See command line options (p.
-19) for more details.
+20) for more details.

-Hit 'h' for help about hotkeys and mousing features in interactive screen terminals (pm, windows, wxt, x11).
+In sessions with an interactive plot window you can hit 'h' anywhere on the plot for help about hotkeys and mousing features.
 Section seeking-assistance will help you to find further information, help and FAQ.

-3 Seeking-assistance
+Seeking-assistance